When she’s out in her community, Josephine Beatrice often gets asked the same question: “What is it like at WISER?”

 “WISER is an institution that develops a girl child to have both community morals and also to be a self-motivator,” she says.
 “From the skills that you are being provided, you can be your own entrepreneur.”

 Self-motivation is a skill that has led Josephine Beatrice to make her mark over four years at WISER, both in and out of the classroom.
-While committed to her studies, she also has grown into a proven leader in WISER’s Sexual and Reproductive Health (SRH) outreach, as well as the netball team and a church worship team.
+While committed to her studies, she also has grown into a proven leader in WISER’s Family Planning and Sexual and Reproductive Health (SRH) outreach, as well as the netball team and a church worship team.

 “I know that before you do something, you must motivate yourself that you can do that.
 You must just believe in yourself that ‘I can do this.’
 You have to challenge yourself, and believe that, whatever the situation, you will make it.”